rithviknishad/leaderboard-bot/README.md

 ## Installation Handler Workflow

-The repository includes a GitHub Actions workflow (`.github/workflows/handle-installation.yml`) that automatically processes installation events:
+The repository includes a GitHub Actions workflow (`.github/workflows/auto-setup.yml`) that automatically processes installation events:

 ### What It Does

 1. **Receives repository_dispatch events** from the Cloudflare Worker
-2. **Authenticates as the GitHub App** using JWT and creates installation tokens
+2. **Authenticates as the GitHub App** using the app credentials stored in this repository
-3. **Processes each installed repository**:
+3. **Sets up credentials on each installed repository**:
-   - Verifies repository access
+   - Sets `LEADERBOARD_BOT_ID` as a repository variable
-   - Sets up leaderboard configuration
+   - Sets `LEADERBOARD_BOT_PRIVATE_KEY` as a repository secret

-   - Creates necessary workflow files
-   - Initializes leaderboard data
+This allows the target repositories to use these credentials in their own workflows to generate installation tokens and interact with the GitHub API as the leaderboard bot.

 ### How It Works